 Imaging/Radiology - CT, MRI, X-Ray

-Each scan is read by a Northern Arizona Radiology radiologists, as well as reviewed by an orthopaedic surgeon.
-As a practice committed to remaining on the forefront of medicine, NAO has added this resource to offer its patients the highest standard of care possible.
-More about our exciting and innovative imaging system HERE.
+Each scan is read by a Northern Arizona Radiology radiologist, as well as an orthopaedic surgeon.
+As a practice committed to remaining on the forefront of medicine, Northern Arizona Orthopaedics has added this resource to offer its patients the highest standard of care possible.
+Learn more about our exciting and innovative imaging system.

 X-Ray and Ultrasound at NAO

-Northern Arizona Orthopaedic has four X-ray machines, two in the NAO Flagstaff clinic, one in NAO’s walk-in Urgent Ortho Flagstaff clinic, and a fourth in our Prescott Valley clinic location.
-The NAO physicians rely on our in-house X-ray and Ultrasound machines to evaluate injury or conditions.
-W clinic.
+Northern Arizona Orthopaedic has four X-ray machines, two in our Flagstaff clinic, one in our walk-in Urgent Ortho Flagstaff clinic, and a fourth in our Prescott Valley clinic location.
+Our team of physicians rely on our in-house X-ray and Ultrasound machines to evaluate injury or conditions.

 MRI - owned and operated by NAH Imaging Services

 Northern Arizona Healthcare (NAH) Imaging Services owns and operates the 3-T MRI located on the first floor of the Summit Center.
 Northern Arizona Orthopaedics utilizes this MRI to help provide diagnostic services for our patients.
 This Summit Center MRI is the only 3T MRI in Northern Arizona offering same-day appointments.
 A 3T MRI unit scans with higher detail, allowing for a better examination of the injured area.
-The MRI office is conveniently located on the first floor of the Summit Center.
-To make an appointment with the NAH MRI, call their scheduling office at 928.213.4900.
+The MRI office is conveniently located on the first floor of the Summit Center building.